jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy.md

 #apf will be used in the exam (per the provided table from earlier lectures).
 **The content of the homework is the template for the exam: no new content on exams.**
-WRT to calculating unit cell mass, follow this algorithm example for iron (Fe):
+WRT to calculating #unit-cell mass, follow this algorithm example for iron (Fe):
 $$\begin{split}
 \rho &= \frac{nA}{V_{c}N_{A}}
 \end{split} \\